 The Civic Complex will be built within the Barrhaven Downtown area, an approximate six-acre parcel of land, at the extension of Riocan Avenue and the future extension of Chapman Mills Drive.
 The complex will sit at the future convergence of the Bus Rapid Transit and Light Rail Transit network.
 Exiting from the stations will bring riders to the Civic Complex within meters of the doors and in proximity to a variety of commercial uses that also can be enjoyed by local residents.

 This site is well placed within the future lineal park system extending south from the Jock River District Park to the Plaza on the Civic Complex.
 Residents will be able to walk and cycle year-round to attend events on the plaza.
-In addition, the existing Jockvale Road right-of-way, south of Chapman Mills Drive will be repurposed as a pathway corridor to connect the Jock River District Park and Natural Lands to the core of the Town Centre and Barrhaven Centre Station.
+In addition, the existing Jockvale Road right-of-way, south of Chapman Mills Drive will be repurposed as a pathway corridor to connect the Jock River District Park and Natural Lands to the core of the Downtown and Barrhaven Centre Station.

 Residents and visitors alike will be able to access the Civic Complex using sustainable modes of travel and will contribute to Barrhaven’s commitment to a 15-minute neighbourhood.
 This in turn will foster ‘live, work, play’ within the community and bring healthy lifestyle and employment opportunities.